hudsonbrendon/sensor.drivvo/README.md

 ### Installation via HACS

+Have HACS installed, this will allow you to update easily.

 [![image](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=hudsonbrendon&repository=sensor.drivvo&category=integration)

-- Have [HACS](https://hacs.xyz/) installed, this will allow you to update easily.
+If the button above doesn't work, you can also perform the following steps:

-- Add `https://github.com/hudsonbrendon/sensor.drivvo` as a custom repository of Type: Integration
+- Add `https://github.com/hudsonbrendon/sensor.drivvo` as a custom repository of type Integration in HACS.
 - Click Install on the `Drivvo` integration.
 - Restart the Home Assistant.